Skip to Content

 What is the GRE®?

-It is Graduate Record Examination.
+It is the Graduate Record Examination.
 It is a standardized test taken by students who are applying to occupational therapy schools.
 It will be similar to the ACT® or SAT®.
-It is a broad assessment of your critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills — all skills developed over the course of many years, which includes your two years at SWCC. https://www.kaptest.com/gre
+It is a broad assessment of your critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills — all skills developed over many years, including your two years at SWCC.

 Important qualities for occupational therapists